tklynsma/dns/documentation.md

 $ dig @localhost hostname -p 5353 +noedns [+norec]
 ```

+_nslookup_ with the correct settings for server and port should work as well.

 ## Resolver
 Name resolution roughly follows the algorithm described in [Section 5.3.3 of RFC 1034](https://tools.ietf.org/html/rfc1034##section-5.3.3).
 At creation, the list of root servers is initialized using the zone file _root_ (see [root hints](https://www.internic.net/domain/named.root)).
 The cache is read from the json cachefile _cache_.
 The cache is shared between _all_ resolver instances and written back to the cachefile at deletion.